Michael Che and Colin Jost

-SNL's Colin Jost and Michael Che to Host 70th Emmy Awards
+Colin Jost and Michael Che on SNL's "Weekend Update"

 Colin Jost and Michael Che, "Weekend Update" anchors and Emmy Award-nominated co-head writers of NBC's iconic and Emmy Award-winning late night franchise Saturday Night Live, have been named co-hosts of the 70th Primetime Emmy Awards.
 The telecast will be executive produced by SNL creator and executive producer Lorne Michaels.